PRODUCT STRATEGY

 ☑️ IoT Device Authentication

-Most IoT devices, especially those managed through companion mobile app development, are presented with a minimized amount of unnecessary information and narrower storage limits.
+Most IoT devices, especially those managed through companion mobile app development play a critical role in projects like how to develop a connected car application, as they require optimized storage and efficient data handling.
 Their main goal is to focus exclusively on gathering and transferring sensitive data from different sources in a nick of time.
-Exactly because such vulnerable devices aren't able to quickly counteract to the malicious intents, they are prone to various cyberintruders.
+Exactly because such vulnerable devices aren't able to quickly counteract to the malicious intents, they are prone to various cyberintruders, highlighting key IoT security challenges and solutions.

 As the resources in device’s possession are limited, the authentication should be easier than, for example, the process of authenticating a user.
 To make this process fitting the case, it’s important to determine the suitable authentication model.
-Two most common models for securing an authenticating stage of an IoT device are:
+Two most common models for securing an authenticating stage of an IoT device and addressing challenges for secure IoT are:

 • Shared Secret Authentication (Symmetric Cryptosystem)